Discover how Google Ads works and leverage the paid marketing channel’s power to promote your marketing campaigns

 Find out how to create optimized ads and landing pages that grab your visitor's’ attention and get them to convert on your offers

-How Does Google AdWords Work?
+How Does Google Ads Work?

-What is Google AdWords?
+What is Google Ads?

-- Attract more customers by showing ads where people actually go to find information i.e. Google
+- Attract more customers by showing ads where people actually go to find information i.e., Google

 - Advertise to a local and global audience

 - Reach your target audience at the right time with segmentation and personalization